UPDATE: A Basic Guide to International Environmental Legal Research

 There are numerous comprehensive portals and research guides for international environmental law, which can help guide a researcher during research.
 The following is a selective list of some of the most helpful and comprehensive websites for research on this topic:

-· European Environmental Law (T.M.C.
-Asser Institute & Academy of European Law) – Helpful for locating European legislation, case law, national pages for country-specific laws and publications, and policy documents for international environmental law.
+- European Environmental Law (T.M.C.
+Asser Instituut & Academy of European Law) – Helpful for locating European legislation, case law, national pages for country-specific laws and publications, and policy documents for international environmental law.

-· University of Denver’s Sturm College of Law Natural Resources WebLinks – Exhaustive resource for primary and secondary sources in international environmental law.
+- University of Denver’s Sturm College of Law Natural Resources WebLinks – Exhaustive resource for primary and secondary sources in international environmental law and research by country or subject.

 There are many international organizations, including intergovernmental organizations (IGO’s) and non-governmental organizations (NGO’s), which are helpful for identifying both primary and secondary sources for research.
 Because of the many sub-topics in international environmental law, some of these international environmental organizations are focused on a specialty topic in environmental law and only address limited sources for that topic.
 The following are helpful websites of organizations or institutes for expanding research to both secondary sources of law and statistics: